First World War

 George Macoun Letter, 1919 (MG30-E310/ R2085-0-2-E) (Mikan 102082)

-George Macoun was a guard for the 2nd Canadian Garrison Regiment.
-Item consist of a letter describing the experience of George Macoun as a guard at Kapuskasing, Ontario.
+- George Macoun was a guard for the 2nd Canadian Garrison Regiment.
+Item consists of a letter describing the experience of George Macoun as a guard at Kapuskasing, Ontario.

 William Doskoch, 1916-1934 (MG30-D394/ R2430-0-1-E) (Mikan 107187)